liweisu0/reMod/README.md

-# roMed - An AI-powered medical assistant
+# roMed - An AI-powered assistant

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).